Antala/jean-type-check/README.md

 ### isString(o)

-Checks if passed element type is string
+Checks if provided element type is string

 **Parameters**
  - **o**: `Any` - element to be checked